 Office for Mac 2011 SP1 Coming Next Week With Outlook Sync Support

-The Loop reports that Microsoft is preparing to release Office for Mac 2011 Service Pack 1 sometime next week, bringing a number of fixes, enhancements and new features to the company's flagship productivity suite.
+that Microsoft is preparing to release Office for Mac 2011 Service Pack 1 sometime next week, bringing a number of fixes, enhancements and new features to the company's flagship productivity suite.
 The most significant new features are said to come in Outlook, including support for syncing calendars to iOS devices via Sync Services.

 The update will enable calendar syncing between Outlook for Mac and Apple's Sync Services.
 This means you can now sync your Outlook calendars, as well as your contacts, notes and tasks with any service or device that supports Sync Services.

 That includes your iPhone and iPad.
 Microsoft's Senior Director of Product Management, Pat Fox, told The Loop that this was one of the most requested features from Office for Mac 2011 users.